 - stomach pain

 Aloe products can be powerful laxatives.
-There are some reports of serious body chemical imbalance after severe diarrhoea.
+It may cause a chemical imbalance in the body after severe diarrhoea.
 These side effects are more likely to occur if you take very high doses.

-Aloe vera might interact with other drugs or herbs so make sure you talk to your doctor before you begin having it.
+Aloe vera might interact with other drugs or herbs.
+Make sure you talk to your doctor before you have it.

 Research into aloe for cancer